balena-io/balena-fleet-management-masterclass/README.md

 ### 5. Filtering

+Once your application has at least 6 devices, you will be able to apply filters to the devices list.
 Filters provide a convenient way to find specific devices and releases based on shared characteristics quickly.

 #### 5.1 Add a new filter

 We are going to filter on a device tag that we just created, though you may filter on any device property available in the Device dashboard or on any user-defined tag.
-As we only have a single device, this example is more to demonstrate how this feature could be used on a larger fleet.
+This feature is especially helpful when used on larger fleets.

 Create a filter by clicking _Add filter_ on the Application dashboard and choose _Tag_ in the available filters and enter a _Name_ of `devDevice`.